joanninmn1/W-S_git_pong_2014/README.md

 =========
 Rules for edits
 -----------
-1. you can add / do anything you would like as long as it does not break these rules.
+1. You can add / do anything you would like as long as it does not break these rules.
-2. you cannot delete anything
+2. You cannot delete anything
-3. add clear comments where nessicary so your collaborators know how the things you added work.
+3. Add clear comments where nessicary so your collaborators know how the things you added work.
-4. try to keep organized, if you wont remember how it worked / where it was, how will anyone else?!
+4. Try to keep organized, if you wont remember how it worked / where it was, how will anyone else?!
+5. Updates can be big or small, but should ideally be a 'real' contribution.

 Rules for volleys
 -----------